 A well-equipped fitness center is available to guests of Inn at Laurel Point.
 After a day of exploring Victoria, guests can relax with a luxurious in-room spa service.

 5. The Inn at the Union Club of British Columbia

 Ensconced within the Union Club of British Columbia can be found the Inn at the Union Club.
 Refined and discreet, this century-old Inn is a boutique hotel and an oasis of privacy and privilege that combines Old World flair with the most modern of hotel amenities.

 It has 22 guest rooms, including seven suites with separate sitting rooms.
-All rooms are appointed with comfortable queen or king-sized beds, and many of the Inn’s rooms have marvellous views of the scenic Victoria Inner Harbour.
-The Union Club Inn is ideal for both leisure and business travellers.
+All rooms are appointed with comfortable queen or king-sized beds, and many of the Inn’s rooms have marvelous views of the scenic Victoria Inner Harbour.
+The Union Club Inn is ideal for both leisure and business travelers.

 These rooms are available to Union Club Members, guests of Members, or those belonging to any of our over 400 affiliated clubs, worldwide.
 Prices are quite reasonable, and inclusive of Wireless Internet access, local calls, and the daily newspaper.
 All of their Union Club facilities are also available for use, including the Club’s Fitness Centre, the Billiards Room, the Rooftop Terrace, and a variety of exceptional dining options.

 The Union Club is located in the heart of downtown Victoria, right next to one of Canada’s most beautiful harbors and within walking distance of dozens of interesting shops, restaurants, art galleries, bookstores, eco-adventures, and tourist attractions.

 6. Beaconsfield Bed and Breakfast Boutique Hotel